Becoming a Rep

 Quality is also something that should matter to you, as a Surrey student, because if the University can improve its teaching and learning, this improves the quality of the degree you will achieve at the end of your 3 or 4 years here.

 For more information

-or come into the students' Union to meet Helen, our Course Rep Coordinator
+or come into the Students' Union to meet Hannah, our Course Rep Coordinator